 Read on to find out the key features of these two cards, their most important pros and cons, and, in general, how they compare in different aspects with each other, and with the other American Express cards we recommend.
 However, before we dive into the differences that set these cards apart, let’s take a look at the common features they share:

 Common Features Across The American Express Aeroplan Card Family

-Below you’ll find a list of the main features that all four AeroplanPlus cards share.
+Below you’ll find a list of the main features that each of the AeroplanPlus cards share.

 - Earn miles for every dollar in any purchase whatsoever.